react-tracing/react-tracing/README.md

 ### How we manage your spans

-In other tracing solutions you have to define which span is the child of which, but we handle this for you.
+In other tracing solutions you have to define which span is the child of which, but `react-tracing` handles this for you.
-Therefore we use a stack, making use of Javascripts Single-Threadedness, to determine which spans should rely on each other.
+Therefore `react-tracing` uses a stack, making use of Javascripts Single-Threadedness, to determine which spans should rely on each other.
 This stack is stored in the global scope (it's a bit ugly, do you have a better idea?) under `window.reactTracing.stack` or `global.reactTracing.stack`.

 ### Working with multiple systems

-Every time you send a fetch or xhr request we set the `X-B3-TraceId`, `X-B3-SpanId` and so on tokens, so that your server can pick it up and extend the tracing context.
+Every time you send a fetch or xhr request `react-tracing` sets the `X-B3-TraceId`, `X-B3-SpanId` and so on tokens, so that your server can pick it up and extend the tracing context.
+As long as you use the instrumented fetch / XHR versions.